mauronen/DailyTradeReportingEngine/README.md

 E. Solution

 I’ve designed a solution based on Java platform that requires a Java class with main() method that can be directly launched to produce report.
-I’ve added a Junit class that can be launched to test the execution before to put the project in a production environment.
+I’ve added a Junit class that can be launched to test the execution before to put the solution in a production environment.

-According to Non Functional Requirement 1) I’ve designed an utility class, called com.jpmorgan.dailytradereporting.utilities.TradesListBuilder that allow to build and send sample data, so to test whole project.
+According to Non Functional Requirement 1) I’ve designed an utility class, called com.jpmorgan.dailytradereporting.utilities.TradesListBuilder that allow to build and send sample data, so to test solution.

-Attached to solution there are two diagrams:
+Attached to solution there are following deliverables:
-1) Class Diagram that shows whole static relationships between classe
+1) Class Diagram that shows whole static relationships between classes
 2) A Sequence Diagram that shows major steps of execution of solution
+3) Javadoc files

+F. Execution

+Download DailyTradeReportingEngine.jar and launch with following command to produce report:

+    java -jar DailyTradeReportingEngine.jar